RoyalHeart/RoyalHeart.github.io/resources/md/UNIT.md

 ## Week 6 (20/3/2023 - 24/3/2023)

 Fix export with missing data.
 Edit the SQL file that gets the export information by adding CONCAT.

-Then learn how the logging system work (SLF4J).
+Then learn how the logging system works [SLF4J](https://www.slf4j.org/).
 It uses the application properties to set the Log level for the root and each package if needed.
 There are five levels of log: